President and CEO of The EGC Group – http://www.egcgroup.com/

 Ernie founded EGC after working in various advertising, marketing, and promotion positions at RCA/A&M/Arista Records from 1979-1985.
 During that time, he promoted such artists as Hall and Oates, the Police, Rick Springfield, Diana Ross, the Eurythmics, the Kinks, Joe Jackson, REM, and many others.
 He is proud to say his first live concert was Janis Joplin at Madison Square Garden, with Johnny Winter and the Paul Butterfield Blues Band as opening acts.
 His most cherished possession is Dave Davies of the Kinks original Vox amplifier, which he purchased from Dave in 2007 in London.

-Ernie joined the board of directors of the LI Music Hall of Fame in 2010 and has been instrumental in securing its future home in Wyandanch Village.
+Ernie joined the board of directors of the LI Music Hall of Fame in 2010.
 He is an avid music lover, attending dozens of live concerts and music festivals each year.

 He recorded a CD of self-penned songs in 1999 and occasionally picks up his guitar to scare his kids and neighbors.